 Recipe: Hay Baked Ham with Cider Sauce

 Add a flavoursome hay baked ham to your Christmas feast this year.
 Baking meat in hay is an old-fashioned way of cooking, often used to roast legs of lamb with rosemary.
-The hay gives the meat an amazing, smokey flavour which is delicious with a gammon or ham joint served with a cider sauce.
+The hay gives the meat an amazing, smoky flavour which is delicious with a gammon joint served with a cider sauce.

 Recipe courtesy of Mark Hix